Young-Onset Colon Cancer Is On the Rise

 Why is there an increase?

 It is not clear why the rate of young people diagnosed with colorectal cancer is increasing.
 Possible causes include increased rates of obesity, poor diet, and the increased rate of sedentary lifestyles.
 Smoking is also known to increase the risk of colon cancer.
-There are also studies looking into changes in our gut’s microbiome as a possible contributor.
+There are also studies looking into changes in our gut microbiome as a possible contributor.
 Inflammatory bowel disease (Crohn’s, Ulcerative colitis), family history of colon cancer, and certain hereditary conditions (Lynch syndrome, Familial Adenomatous Polyposis) can increase the risk of colon cancer.
 However, the rate of increased colorectal cancer in those under 50 cannot be explained by these conditions alone.

-Most patients under 50 have symptoms at the time of diagnosis and their cancers are usually more advanced.
-The recently deceased Chadwick Boseman, star of “Black Panther”, had stage three colon cancer at the time of diagnosis.
+Most patients under 50 have symptoms at the time of diagnosis, and their cancers are usually more advanced.
+The deceased Chadwick Boseman, star of “Black Panther”, had stage three colon cancer at the time of diagnosis.
 He was only 39.
 Early-stage colon cancer is usually treatable, making it less lethal.
 If diagnosed at a later stage, the outcome will be worse.
 Fortunately, if caught early, many colorectal cancers are treatable with surgery and chemotherapy.
-Concerning symptoms that need to be evaluated include blood in the stool or rectal bleeding, unexplained abdominal pain, and new changes in bowel habits.
+Concerning symptoms that need to be evaluated, include blood in the stool or rectal bleeding, unexplained abdominal pain, and new changes in bowel habits.
 Some patients with colorectal cancer also had a low blood count (anemia).

 Guidelines: